What is value added and how is it calculated? Value added refers ... | Study Prep in Pearson+

 1

-Identify the sales revenue: Sales revenue is the total income generated from selling goods or services during a specific period.
-This figure is typically found on the income statement.
+Identify the formula for calculating value added: Value Added = Net Sales - Cost of Goods and Services Purchased from Other Firms.

-Determine the cost of goods and services purchased from external suppliers: These costs include expenses for raw materials, outsourced services, and other inputs acquired from outside the company.
-These are not internal costs like wages or depreciation.
+Break down the components of the formula: Net Sales refers to the total revenue from sales after deducting any returns, allowances, or discounts.
+Cost of Goods and Services Purchased from Other Firms includes the expenses incurred for raw materials, outsourced services, or other inputs not produced internally.

-Subtract the cost of goods and services purchased from external suppliers from the sales revenue: This calculation isolates the value added by the company through its operations and internal processes.
+Apply the formula: Subtract the total cost of goods and services purchased from other firms from the net sales to determine the value added by the company.

-Interpret the result: The value added figure reflects the contribution of the company to the economy, including its ability to generate profit, pay wages, and invest in future growth.
+Interpret the result: The calculated value added represents the economic value the company has created through its operations, which can be distributed to stakeholders such as employees (wages), shareholders (profits), and the government (taxes).

 Watch next